Pierre Gaspard Chaumette: Downfall

-Reviewing Saint-Martin
+Religious philosophy

-In 1790 Chaumette reviewed the work of Louis Claude de Saint-Martin, a French Catholic philosopher wishing for a theocratic society in which the most devout people would commission and guide the rest of the population.
+In 1790 Chaumette reviewed the work of Louis Claude de Saint-Martin, a French Catholic philosopher wishing for a theocratic society in which the most devout people would guide the rest of the population.
 The review provides a substantiated outline of Chaumette's philosophies.
-He criticizes Saint-Martin's ideal due to its similarity to France's feudal order before the Revolution in which the rule of the monarch was legitimized by the Divine right of kings.
-The review soon develops into a much broader affront towards religion, though.
-Chaumette calls all Christians "enemies of reason", and calls their ideas "ridiculous."
+He criticizes Saint-Martin's ideal due to its similarity to France's feudal order before the Revolution in which the rule of the monarch was legitimized by the divine right of kings.
+The review soon develops into a much broader attack on religion.
+Chaumette calls all Christians "enemies of reason", and their ideas "ridiculous."
 He wonders "over whom to get more embarrassed; him who believes he can deceive humans in the eighteenth century with such farces or him who has the weakness to let himself be deceived."
-He moves on to criticize the very notion of free will as construct that authorizes Christianity to proscribe certain "unmoral" actions.

-His criticism is reminiscent of Friedrich Nietzsche who would denounce Christianity on many of the same grounds eighty years later.
-Just like Nietzsche, Chaumette emphasizes a greater reliance on our instincts and a greater embracing of the apparent world, instead of Christianity's concern with the afterlife.
-In his philosophy, he is rather critical of human beings stating that "everyone knows that humans are nothing more than what education makes of them; [...and thus] if one wants them just, one must furnish them with notions of fairness, not ideas from seventh heaven [...] because the sources of all of human's grief are ignorance and superstition.".
+The review also criticizes the very notion of free will as a construct that authorizes Christianity to proscribe "unmoral" actions.
+Chaumette emphasizes a greater reliance on our instincts and a greater embracing of the apparent world, instead of Christianity's concern with the afterlife.
+In his philosophy, he is rather critical of human beings stating that "everyone knows that humans are nothing more than what education makes of them; [...and thus] if one wants them just, one must furnish them with notions of fairness, not ideas from seventh heaven [...] because the sources of all of human's grief are ignorance and superstition."